-A walking tour to discover in one day the top sights and attractions of Romeo and Juliet lovely town
+Top things to do and see in Verona in one day.
+A walking tour to discover in a day trip the top sights and attractions of Romeo and Juliet lovely town.

-Travelers just need slightly more that one hour to reach Verona from Venice by speed train (one hour twenty minutes from Milan): this makes it a perfect destination for a day trip from one of these cities.
-Of course, if you have enough time you can spend there two or three days and even more, exploring Garda lake main treasures and (why not?) attending one of the many summer concerts held in the Roman arena.
+Travelers just need slightly more that one hour to reach Verona from Venice by speed train (one hour twenty minutes from Milan).
+This makes Verona a perfect destination for a day trip from one of these cities.
+Of course, if you have enough time you can spend in Verona two or three days and even more, exploring Garda lake main treasures and (why not?) attending one of the many summer concerts held in the Roman arena.

-Said so, since few travelers dedicate more that one day to Verona, in this post I’m sharing a short walking itinerary aimed at discovering Verona in less than a day.
+Said so, few travelers dedicate more that one day to Verona (too many things to see in Italy!).
+Therefore, in this post I’ll share a short walking itinerary aimed at discovering Verona in a day or so.
 The city center is fairly small, and most of it is pedestrian, so it’s really easy and enjoyable to discover it by feet.

 Unfortunately, unless you arrive very early in the morning, you may not have the time to explore also the other notable destinations such as the Roman theater, Castelvecchio (the old castle), san Zeno church and the Giardino dei Giusti (from which you can have a really nice view on the old center).
 But never mind, once you have discovered Verona for the first time, you won’t help coming back to spend there the time it deserves!